advancedresearch/the_century_of_satire/chronology.md

 *A portion of the Greek Uncial MS. Codex Vaticanus, from the Vatican Library.
 This image shows a passage from the New Testament and includes 1 Esdras 1:55-2:5.*

-- 3rd to 2nd century BC
+- 3rd to 2nd century BCE
 - In the book of [Genesis](#genesis), tells the myth of [Garden of Eden](#garden-of-eden)
 - Language: Koine Greek, a dialect of Ancient Greek common in the Hellenistic period
 - Used by [Philo of Alexandria](#philo-of-alexandria)